ayobami1/Liquidity_dataframe/Read.md

 - Python 3.x
 - CCXT library for fetching data from the Binance exchange
 - Retry library for handling network errors
+- loguru
+- pandas

 ## Usage

-1. Install required libraries using `pip install ccxt retry`.
+1. Install required libraries using `pip install ccxt retry loguru pandas`.

 2. Replace `symbol`, `timeframe`, and other parameters in the `main` function to match your requirements.